 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-The Fund excludes companies with the highest ESG risks, as identified by the ESG House Score.
-This is implemented by excluding the bottom 10% of issuers with an ESG House Score that are in the benchmark.
-The Fund also aims to reduce the investment universe by a minimum of 15%.
+The Fund excludes the bottom 10% of issuers with an MSCI ESG Score that are in the benchmark.